 In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers".
 This standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The main principle of ASU 2014-09 is to recognize revenue when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
 ASU 2014-09 provides companies with two implementation methods: (i) apply the standard retrospectively to each prior reporting period presented (full retrospective application); or (ii) apply the standard retrospectively with the cumulative effect of initially applying the standard as an adjustment to the opening balance of retained earnings of the annual reporting period that includes the date of initial application (modified retrospective application).
-This guidance is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period, and early application is not permitted.
-We are currently in the process of evaluating the impact of the pending adoption of ASU 2014-09 on our consolidated financial statements.
+In July 2015, the FASB approved the deferral of the new standard's effective date by one year.
+The new standard will now be effective for annual reporting periods beginning after December 15, 2017.
+The FASB will permit companies to adopt the new standard early, but not before the original effective date of December 15, 2016.
+We are currently in the process of evaluating the impact of the pending adoption of ASU 2014-09 on our consolidated financial statements and related disclosures.

-In August 2014, the FASB issued ASU No. 2014-15, "Presentation of Financial Statements-Going Concern (Sub Topic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
-This ASU provides guidance to an entity's management with principles and definitions that are intended to reduce diversity in the timing and content of disclosures that are commonly provided by entities today in the financial statement footnotes.
-This ASU is effective for annual periods ending after December 15, 2016, and interim periods within annual periods beginning after December 15, 2016.
-Early application is permitted for annual or interim reporting periods for which the financial statements have not previously been issued.
-We are currently evaluating the impact of this ASU on our consolidated financial statements and footnote disclosures.
+In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern."
+ASU 2014-15 defines management's responsibility to evaluate whether there is substantial doubt about an organization's ability to continue as a going concern and provide related disclosures.
+ASU 2014-15 is effective for annual periods ending after December 15, 2016, and interim periods within annual periods beginning after December 15, 2016.
+The adoption of ASU 2014-15 is not expected to have a material impact on our consolidated financial statements and related disclosures.